Chapter 3. Strings: A Profusion of Choices

 Ramirez brand strings have been marketed for many years, but they are not made by this famous guitar workshop, and nobody seems to know by whom – just like many of their guitars!
 They feel like Augustine or Hannabach nylon strings, but I may be wrong.
 I suppose it doesn’t really matter who makes the strings as long as they play well, but it would be nice to be upfront about it.

 Other brands make it clear who the manufacturers are, such as Aranjuez strings.
 This brand is available in just four sets of strings.
 They are manufactured by Augustine.
 The small Aranjuez range of strings was developed by the well-known New-York-based Spanish luthier Juan Orozco for his own hand-made guitars in the late 1960s.
-Their claim to fame is that they were used by Narciso Yepes and Carlos Montoya, though they are now endorsed by the virtuoso classical guitarist Angel Romero.
+Their claim to fame is that they were used by Narciso Yepes and Carlos Montoya, and later they were endorsed for some time by the virtuoso classical guitarist Angel Romero.

 Pepe Romero Jr., a now prominent American-based luthier, lends his name to “Pepe Romero” strings, which are made by La Bella and came onto the market about a decade ago.
 They are endorsed by his famous guitarist father Pepe Romero Sr. (elder brother of Angel Romero).